Best Practices: Using Git with Talend 6.2 and later versions

 Make use of Standards

-- It is best practice to make use of them.
-Other standards to use are ones surrounding testing, syntax, commit message analysis, and so on.
+It is best practice to make use of them.
+Other standards to use are ones surrounding testing, syntax, commit message analysis, etc.

 Use of External Tools